rosneuro/rosneuro_filters_hann/README.md

-# ROSNeuro Hann window
+# ROS-Neuro Hann window

-This ROSNeuro filter plugin applies an Hann window to the provided data.
+This ROS-Neuro filter plugin applies an Hann window to the provided data.

 ## Algorithm:
 The filter applies the Hann window to the data.
 The hann window is implemented as follows: